![]() |

 6. The HV concept works best with propellant charges that fill the case completely, and with bullets that are traditionally light for a given calibre.

-HV bullets are deliberately designed with the longest, most slender possible ogives and with long rounded boat tails.
+GS Custom HV, SP and HP bullets are designed to give the lowest possible total air drag in flight, that is possible for a given caliber.
 Coupled to the fact that they are turned from pure copper, these bullets are on average 20% longer than jacketed lead bullets of similar weight.
 The result is a range of bullets with ballistic coefficients comparable to the heavier bullets, but with the speed advantage of lighter bullets.
-The designs are refined to give reliable
+The HV, HP and FN designs are refined to give reliable terminal performance over a wider velocity range with the best balance between expansion and weight retention.
+Every bullet make and type has a window of application - a speed range within which the bullet performs best, terminally.
+With GSC expanding bullets you are given the widest possible window.

+Copper fouling is reduced to levels not previously possible.
 Barrel and throat life is more than doubled and barrels run cooler.

 Due to the mono metal construction, terminal performance is enhanced and bullet failure due to complete fracture is eliminated.